ethrazeau03/loan-eligibility-app/README.md

 # Loan Eligibility Prediction

 ## Purpose
-This project modularizes the Week 10 notebook into production-style Python files and deploys a Streamlit app for loan approval prediction.
+This project modularizes a notebook into production-style Python files and deploys a Streamlit app for loan approval prediction.

 ## Expected dataset
 Place your dataset in: